returaxel/Console-Coding-babysteps/Homework/assignments.md

 	>>> What's your name?
 	>>> What's your lastname?
 	>>> What's your phone number?
-	Your name is Simon Olofsson and your phone number is 0701111222.
+	Your name is Bruce Wayne and your phone number is 0701111222.

 # TIP!
 ## Use input() to ask user for values.